pragmint/open-practices/capabilities/deployment-automation.md

 ### [Create and Manage Ephemeral Environments](/practices/create-and-manage-ephemeral-environments.md)

 Creating and managing ephemeral environments provides flexible, production-like testing environments that can be spun up on-demand.
-These temporary environments reduce conflicts, promote early bug detection, and improve reproducibility.
+These temporary environments can promote early bug detection and improve reproducibility.
 Integrated into CI/CD pipelines, they offer continuous and immediate feedback on code changes, whether those changes are made to the application, database, infrastructure, or some combination of the three.

 ## Adjacent Capabilities